Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

           # Go about your business...

-However, if you have entered the debugger either by running intially or previously via a debug() call trepan2 has already set up such default handlers for many of the popular signals, like *SIGINT*.
+However, if you have entered the debugger either by running intially or previously via a debug() call, trepan has already set up such default handlers for many of the popular signals, like *SIGINT*.
 To see what *trepan2* has installed use the ``info signals`` command: